Pour one out for the Rock ‘N Play, everybody.

 That means no bumpers, no loose blankets, no toys, no nothing before baby turns 1.
 If it looks like a strict, eastern-European nanny with no soul set up your baby’s crib, you’re probably on the right track.

 A baby sleeping safely will have a protected space all their own.
-You can create that super close to you (even in bed), but it ideally it won’t be the *same* as your space.
+You can create that super close to you (even in bed), but ideally, it won’t be the *same* as your space.

 Desperate, exhausted parents are more likely to overlook an unsafe situation if they’re making a decision on the fly (like in the middle of the night).